acemielektron/fddEMU/README.md

 # fddEMU
 An AVR (atmega328p) based floppy emulator for PC

 fddEMU is a DIY floppy emulator.
-You can immediately begin testing with an arduino nano, an SD adapter, SD card,  and some jumper cables.
+You can immediately begin testing fddEMU on serial terminal with an arduino nano, an SD adapter that converts 5 volts arduino power supply and signals to 3.3 volts suitable for SD card, an SD card,  and some jumper cables.
 Standalone (using without usb serial connection) require SSD1306 i2c screen, buttons and a 5 volts power supply.
+<br><br>

 **Requirements**
 * Arduino nano (UNO will do but button inputs require ADC7, use serial commands instead)
-* Micro SD card adapter
+* Micro SD card adapter (converts 5 volts arduino power supply and signals to 3.3 volts)
 * A micro SD card (formatted FAT16/32, floppy images in root directory)
 * 2 1kOhm resistors (for step and readdata pins - atmega's internal pullups are not sufficicient for parasitic capacitance of long floppy drive cable)
 * Male to female jumper wires (for connecting arduino nano pins to FDC ribbon cable)